curlyLasagna/OTS-Student-Documentation/README.md

 ### Viewing changes

-Visit the `localhost` url that `mkdocs serve` said in the command line.
+Visit the `localhost` url that `mkdocs serve` prints on the command line.
 The default should be `8000`.
-Can't remember nor do I care to research, but it's hot reload so any time you save, the browser refreshes and shows the new changes.
+Can't remember nor do I care to research, but it has a hot reload feature so whenever you save changes on any one of the files it reads, the browser refreshes and outputs the new changes.
 > Be careful when you have the project saved in OneDrive.
 For some reason, hot reload will constantly trigger, causing the browser to continuously refresh.

 ### To update changes to Github Pages